-Sludge can only be removed by a licensed liquid waste contractor.
-When sludge is removed from a primary tank/ chamber approximately 10% of the sludge material should be retained to promote the regeneration of bacterial populations and the tank should be immediately filled with water to the outlet level to avoid potential hydrostatic uplift of the tank.
+Sludge can only be removed by a liquid waste contractor.
+When sludge is removed from a primary tank/ chamber approximately 10% of the sludge material should be retained to promote the regeneration of bacterial populations.
+The tank must be immediately filled with water to at least 2/3 full or the outlet level to avoid potential hydrostatic uplift of the tank.